faizalbahasan/kineticpay-public/README.md

 # kineticpay-public
-Download Kineticpay, request key from omg-host.com and get lowest fee on market Makesure that you already subscribe our Cpanel NVME or VPS product For existing user, click add on product Kineticpay
+Download Kineticpay, register from https://dashboard.kineticpay.my Our Team will contact and Makesure that you already subscribe our Cpanel NVME or VPS product.
-And request the key from Sales Ticket
+For existing user, please contact our support via https://omg-host.com